 Men’s Grey Linen Pants

 Grey linen trousers are a smart choice, though you’ll have to look for a cotton-linen blend which can be hard to find.
-During the summer months if you have to wear trousers at work these are ideal to stay cool and keep up the office smart look.
-There’s no need to spend your lunch stuck inside with the air-con on, get outside and make the most of the sunshine – it’ll be gone before you know it!
+If you have to wear trousers at work during the summer months, these are ideal to stay cool and keep up the office smart look.
+There’s no need to spend your lunch stuck inside with the air-con on.
+Get outside and make the most of the sunshine – it’ll be gone before you know it!

 Men’s Summer Essentials